Akbar Hashemi Rafsanjani: Later years

 Reformers had enjoyed his support in recent years, helping to tilt the balance of power towards more moderate forces who managed to win the presidential poll in 2013 with the victory of Hassan Rouhani and parliamentary elections in 2016.

-Rafsanjani could not act as a political horse trader—for example, he could not prevent reformist candidates from being disqualified—but his role in guiding reformist politicians was a crucial one and, up to a point, he was able to influence Khamenei by preventing him from making one-sided decisions.
-Hardliners now have a chance to completely surround the Supreme Leader and block moderate influences.
-Rafsanjani played politics the way it was played during the time of Ayatollah Khomeini—or at least, that is what he wanted you to believe—but with his death the so-called "Imam's Line," key figures from the beginning of the Revolution, who were close to Khomeini—is near its end.
+Rafsanjani was viewed as having enough influence over Khamenei to bring moderate views into consideration.
+His death was therefore regarded as an event that strengthened the power of hardliners and weakened the influence of moderates.
 He also kept his traditional connections with the clergy in the holy city of Qom and with conservative forces within the political establishment, which made it difficult for hardliners to form a strong front against moderate forces.
 After winning reelection to his seat at Assembly of Experts as Tehran district's first person, Rafsanjani announced that it was the last time that he joined an election as a candidate and will be retired from politics at the end of the current term.
 He also said "Now I can die with peace of mind" after seeing election of a moderate parliament in the 2016 legislative election.

 Death

 Rafsanjani died on 8 January 2017, at 19:30 (UTC+03:30) due to a heart attack in a pool.
 He was brought immediately to Tajrish's Shohada-ye Tajrish Hospital in north Tehran, as reported by Iranian state-run media.
 He was 82 years old at the time of his death.
 The government announced three days of national mourning and a public holiday on his funeral day.
 Black banners were raised in Tehran and other cities and some posters showed the Supreme Leader and Rafsanjani together smiling.
 Five days of mourning also observed in the southern province of Kerman, where Ayatollah Rafsanjani's hometown of Rafsanjan is located.

 Two months after his death, a highway in Northern Tehran was renamed in his honour.
-Many streets in other cities also named Hashemi Rafsanjani.
-The central building of Azad University also named as Hashemi Building and a statue of him was installed outside of the building.
+Many streets in other cities also named Rafsanjani.
+The central building of Azad University also named as Building and a statue of him was installed outside of the building.
 Kerman International Airport was also renamed to Ayatollah Hashemi Rafsanjani Airport.

 In 2018 Hassan Rouhani ordered the Iranian supreme national security council to reopen an investigation into Rafsanjani's death.
-Family members stated that although an autopsy had not been performed, the level of radioactivity in his body was "10 times what is considered permissible" and that Rafsanjani's daughter Fatemeh and his wife also had unusually high levels of radioactivity.